 Dedicated to ‘art of the people’ (mingei) from all eras and cultures of the world, Mingei International Museum shares arts of daily life through dynamic, changing exhibitions of historical and contemporary folk art, craft and design.
 Mingei’s extensive collections and stunning exhibitions showcase the finest examples of creative expression from unknown craftsmen to renowned contemporary designers.
 Mingei celebrates the belief that everyday objects and materials that serve a useful purpose can also be objects of great beauty.
 The museum nurtures the belief that art can happen anywhere, in any culture, in any place, created by any person.
 Art of the World.
 Art of the People.

-The Commons level (main floor) of the Museum, accessible from the Plaza de Panama and Alcazar Garden, will be open and free to the public at all times.
-With a significant art installation of permanent collection objects, Shop Mingei, a new bistro, a walk-up coffee bar, and an outdoor courtyard, this “living room for the Park” will provide ample gathering space and a warm welcome to Park visitors.
-Opening a new entry point from west to east — connecting Alcazar Garden continuously through the ground-level open and public spaces to the Plaza de Panama —provides the public a sense of exploration and discovery.
+The Commons Level (main floor) of the Museum, is accessible from the Plaza de Panama and Alcazar Garden and is open and free to the public at all times.
+With a significant art installation of permanent collection objects, Shop Mingei, ARTIFACT at Mingei a full-service restaurant, a walk-up coffee bar CRAFT CAFE, and an outdoor courtyard, this living room for the Park provides ample gathering space and a warm welcome to Park visitors.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.